lefterisvl83/Safe-set-computation-of-CPSs/README.md

 ### Reference

-Detailed description of the overall system model and the attack patterns considered can be found in https://doi.org/10.48550/arXiv.2211.12196.
+Detailed description of the overall system model, the attack patterns, and the impact metrics can be found in https://doi.org/10.48550/arXiv.2211.12196.

 ### Requirements